W-Net-AI/LISP-CV/Readme.md

   If you would like to contribute a function to this project, you will need to first find out if the C wrapper for it is available.
-Don't worry 550+ C bindings are available and they can be found in the below files in the:
+Don't worry 550+ C bindings are available and they can be found in the below files in the Lisp-CV source directory's SRC folder:
 ```

-<lisp_cv_src_dir>/src folder:

 opencv_generated.cpp
 excluded_functions.cpp
 extra_functions.cpp